shanusaras/shanusaras/README.md

 <h3>  💻 &nbsp; More About Me </h3>

-- 🔭 I’m currently working on deep learning projects using advanced algorithms.
+- 🔭 I’m working on deep learning projects using advanced algorithms.
 - 🌱 I’m currently learning AI diving deep into computer vision, NLP and related fields.
 - 👯 I’m looking to collaborate on innovative projects that push the boundaries of technology.

-- 💬 Ask me about data analysis, predictive modeling or any AI-related topic!
+##### Ever wonder?💬...

-### Data scientists are like the Chandler Bing of tech - we can analyze any situation, even if it involves a 'statistical pivot'!😹
+##### Data scientists are like the Chandler Bing of tech - we can analyze any situation, even if it involves a 'statistical pivot'!😹
 <!--- ------------------------------------------------------------------------------------------------------------------------------------------------------ -->
 <!--- -- Activity Graph ------------------------------------------------------------------------------------------------------------------------------------ -->
 <!--- ------------------------------------------------------------------------------------------------------------------------------------------------------ -->